QWL-NS: Long-Term Care Staff Quality of Work Life in Nova Scotia

 Nova Scotia Health

-During the fall of 2023 the 10 Nova Scotia LTC care homes that had participated in the wave 1 study The Unsung Heroes: Long Term Care Staff’s Quality of Work Life were asked if they would participate in a wave 2 follow-up staff survey.
-Seven of the 10 homes agreed to participate and their staff were surveyed between November 2023 and May 2024 concurrent with staff surveys being conducted in a larger randomized CIHR funded project across Atlantic Canada and with survey work being done in Alberta.
-In addition to continuing care assistants, nurses and managers who were surveyed in wave 1 allied professionals were surveyed in this wave 2 study.
-Nearly 250 continuing care assistants and 171 regulated staff (nurses, managers and allied health professionals) completed surveys for wave 2.
+During the Fall of 2023 the 10 Nova Scotia LTC care homes that had participated in the wave 1 study The Unsung Heroes: Long Term Care Staff’s Quality of Work Life were asked if they would participate in a Wave 2 follow-up staff survey.
+Seven of the 10 homes agreed to participate and their staff were surveyed between February and May 2024, concurrent with staff surveys being conducted in a larger randomized CIHR funded project across Atlantic Canada and with survey work being done in Alberta.
+In addition to continuing care assistants, nurses and managers who were surveyed in Wave 1, allied health professionals were surveyed in this Wave 2 study.
+Nearly 250 continuing care assistants and 171 regulated staff (nurses, managers and allied health professionals) completed surveys for Wave 2.
 Having two time points of data collection, during the pandemic and post-pandemic, will allow comparison of staff’s perceived work life during and post pandemic, and researchers to observe any changes over that time.

 QWL-NS Results & Dissemination